zixuanw/SI106-Git-Extra-Credit/README.md

 # with at least four different FAA airport codes.

 # Then, use iteration and invocations of the safe_airport_data function

+#try using stirng interpolation to iterate through the code.

 # to write a CSV file called "airport_temps.csv" with 4 columns in it:
 # airport_name, status_reason, current_temp, recent_update

 # The CSV file you write should have at LEAST five rows --
 # one for the header (the column names),